Open an IRA Today!

 You may work for a company that provides a traditional pension plan.
 A traditional pension plan pays a fixed amount to qualified participants, or pensioners.
 The amount is determined by the participant's salary history and years of service.
 A traditional pension may, or may not, include a cost-of-living adjustment (COLA).

-The Pension Benefit Guaranty Corporation (PBGC), a government agency, guarantees traditional pension plans.
+The Pension Benefit Guaranty Corporation (PBGC), a government agency, guarantees many traditional pension plans.
 These traditional pension plans are called defined-benefit retirement plans.